Ovary: Other animals

+The ovaries of Old World primates such as macaques and great apes share many structural and functional features with those of humans.
+In rhesus monkeys (Macaca mulatta), the number of ovarian follicles declines with advancing age, and the monkeys reach menopause by the age of 25–30 years.
+Ovarian follicles are depleted with age also in chimpanzees (Pan troglodytes), which reach menopause at around the age of 50 years.
+New World primates for which information is available include tamarins (Saguinus spp.) marmosets (Callithrix jacchus) and squirrel monkeys (Saimiri sciureus).
+In aging squirrel monkeys, the loss of follicles is accompanied by the (apparently benign) proliferation in both ovaries of granulosa cells that resemble granulosa cell tumors in humans.

 Birds have only one functional ovary (the left), while the other remains vestigial.
-In mammals including humans, the female ovary is homologous to the male testicle, in that they are both gonads and endocrine glands.
+In mammals, including humans, the female ovary is homologous to the male testicle, in that they are both gonads and endocrine glands.
 Ovaries of some kind are found in the female reproductive system of many invertebrates that employ sexual reproduction.
 However, they develop in a very different way in most invertebrates than they do in vertebrates, and are not truly homologous.

 Many of the features found in human ovaries are common to all vertebrates, including the presence of follicular cells, tunica albuginea, and so on.
 However, many species produce a far greater number of eggs during their lifetime than do humans, so that, in fish and amphibians, there may be hundreds, or even millions of fertile eggs present in the ovary at any given time.
 In these species, fresh eggs may be developing from the germinal epithelium throughout life.
 Corpora lutea are found only in mammals, and in some elasmobranch fish; in other species, the remnants of the follicle are quickly resorbed by the ovary.
-In birds, reptiles, and monotremes, the egg is relatively large, filling the follicle, and distorting the shape of the ovary at maturity.
+In birds, reptiles, and monotremes, the egg is relatively large, filling the follicle and distorting the shape of the ovary at maturity.

 Amphibians and reptiles have no ovarian medulla; the central part of the ovary is a hollow, lymph-filled space.

 The ovary of teleosts is also often hollow, but in this case, the eggs are shed into the cavity, which opens into the oviduct.
 Certain nematodes of the genus Philometra are parasitic in the ovary of marine fishes and can be spectacular, with females as long as 40 cm, coiled in the ovary of a fish half this length.
 Although most female vertebrates have two ovaries, this is not the case in all species.
 In most birds and in platypuses, the right ovary never matures, so that only the left is functional.
 (Exceptions include the kiwi and some, but not all raptors, in which both ovaries persist.)
 In some elasmobranchs, only the right ovary develops fully.
 In the primitive jawless fish, and some teleosts, there is only one ovary, formed by the fusion of the paired organs in the embryo.